chroma-core/chroma/docs/docs.trychroma.com/pages/getting-started.md

 ### 6. See Results

-A query about `What should I make for a Hawaiin themed dinner?` returns the document about pineapples.
+A query about `What should I make for a Hawaiian themed dinner?` returns the document about pineapples.

 This makes sense if you consider that conceptually pineapples are most closely related to tropical places like Hawaii, and that the fact that it is edible is conceptually related to a question about food.